adrianlarion/wizardly-tips-vim/main.md

 ###### Quickly write buffer to disk
 * `<ZZ>`  - write the buffer to disk if modified and exit.
-I bet you didn't knew that - I didn't until very recently.
+I bet you didn't knew that - but if you did BRAVO, you know how to quit Vim!